azooinmyluggage/vsts-docs/docs/pipelines/apps/cd/deploy-aks.md

    When you select the **upgrade** as helm command, the task recognizes it and shows some additional fields.

    - **Chart Type**: Select **File Path** as Chart type.
 You can also specify **Chart Name** which can be a url or a chart name.
-For example: If Chart name is ‘stable/mysql’, the task will run ‘helm install stable/mysql’.
+For example: If Chart name is ‘stable/mysql’, the task will run ‘helm upgrade stable/mysql’.

    Since in our build pipeline we packaged and published the chart, we will use File Path.